 - The mother can feel the baby’s head on one abdominal side.

 - If shoulder presentation takes place, arms prolapse will cause the baby’s arm to be seen outside the vagina.

-- During a vaginal examination, the mother will be able to feel the babies ribs
+- During a vaginal examination, the doctor will be able to feel the babies ribs.

 Complications of Shoulder Presentation

 If your doctor identifies that you have shoulder presentation before you go into labour, he will opt for a C-Section instead.
 If there is a case of neglected shoulder presentation and it is only identified after you go into labour, it becomes very dangerous, and you face many complications.
 Here are some of the complications that can occur:

 1. Cord Prolapse